csacanam/deramp-contracts/README.md

 ## Overview

-Deramp is a production-ready, modular smart contract system designed for invoice management, payment processing, treasury operations, and yield farming.
+Deramp is a production-ready, modular smart contract system designed for invoice management, payment processing, and treasury operations.
 Built with security, scalability, and maintainability in mind.

 ### Key Features